pgosar/OOO_Pipeline/README.md

 # The Out Of Order Processor
 This document describes some of the needs of the project

+## Development Setup
+Before we were working with iverilog.
+However, we are now trying to synthesize the Verilog on an actual FPGA.
+We need to use dedicated software for this.
+We are going to use Intel Quartus Prime Lite, as this is what was recommended to interface with the DE10-Nano.
+Described in the "My First FPGA" article on the [FPGA page](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=205&No=1046&PartNo=4#contents).
+You need to install with Cyclone V support.

 ## GCC Patching

 Seems like for starters, modifying this file should get us a lot of the way there, to make sure only certain instructions are defined.
 Then it may require removing code that uses these instructions